MatejBransky/tic-tac-toe/README.md

 ## TODO list:
 - change AI algorithm to minimax
 - update dev environment (watcher for Sass and JS)
+- update old CSS with Sass variables and mixins

 ## License